lost-egg/lost-egg.github.io/combat.md

 1. Declare the target of the attack, and choose if it's a withering attack or a decisive attack.
 When declaring actions during the action phase, pause after this step.

-2. Declare and pay for any effects that apply to the attack as a whole or to the attack roll.
+2. Declare and pay for any effects that apply to the attack as a whole or to the attack roll, as well as any non-Reflexive effects that apply to the damage roll.

-3. The target declares and pays for any effects that apply against the attack as a whole or against the attack roll.
+3. The target declares and pays for any effects that apply against the attack as a whole or against the attack roll, as well as any non-Reflexive effects that apply to the damage roll.

 4. The target declares whether to apply Parry or Evasion.